miroslavpejic85/mirotalkc2c/docs/ngrok.md

 ngrokJoin: 'https://xxxx-xx-xx-xxx-xx.ngrok.io/join?room=test&name=test',
 ```

-So open it in your browser, join in the room, `Share` the `URL` to whom you want and wait participants to join.
+So open the URL in your browser, join in the room, `Share` the `URL` to whom you want and wait participants to join.